RETURN TO ODDS N' ENDS PAGE | E-MAIL ME

 VICTORY OR MOST PROFOUND BLUNDER?

-are usually easy to obtain, the meaning behind those facts are frequently shrouded
+the facts of history are usually easy to obtain, the meaning behind those facts

-in mythology, a truism that makes any historian's job that much more difficult.
+are frequently shrouded in mythology, a truism that makes any historian's job

-Perhaps no event in modern history better illustrates this point than does Japan's
+that much more difficult.
+Perhaps no event in modern history better illustrates

-attack on Pearl Harbor on December 7, 1941a watershed event in this nation's
+this point than does Japan's attack on Pearl Harbor on December 7, 1941a

-past which has been more thoroughly studied and, frequently, misunderstood,
+watershed event in this nation's past which has been more thoroughly studied

-than any other.
+and, frequently, misunderstood, than any other.

 It has been traditionally taught that the attack utterly and completely destroyed